danog/MadelineProto/docs/TD_docs/methods/toggleChannelSignMessages.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Enables or disables sender signature on sent messages in the channel.
-Needs creator privileges in the channel.
+Needs appropriate rights in the channel.
 Not available for supergroups

 ### Params: